shubham1o1/Complete_JS_course/5-advanced-JS/notes/part1.md

 - Every JS object has a prototype property, which makes inheritance possible in JS;
 - The prototype property of an object is where we put methods and properties that we want other objects to inherit;
 - The Constructor’s prototype property is NOT the prototype of the Constructor itself, it’s the prototype of ALL instances that are created through it;
 - When a certain method (or property) is called, the search starts in the object itself, and if it cannot be found, the search moves on to the object’s prototype.
-This con&nues un&l the method is found: prototype chain.
+This continues until the method is found: prototype chain.

 ## Creating Objects Function Constructors: